 Because Capstone is a fostering agency, we focus on better outcomes for young people and we strive to provide the best possible services to the children in our care so that they can achieve these better outcomes.
 Finding solutions includes finding ways to combat the risk of mental health problems.
 To this end, we look for ways to build life skills in the children in our care.

 One way is through psychosocial support.
 Finding ways to promote good mental health can change the future for these young people.
-Our Multidisciplinary Assessment & Treatment service (MATs) is such a programme.
-MATs works with foster parents and provides enhanced support and resources for both the foster carers and the children in care who are referred to the programme.
+Our Multi-disciplinary Assessment Treatment & Therapy Service (MATTs) is such a programme.
+MATTs works with foster parents and provides enhanced support and resources for both the foster carers and the children in care who are referred to the programme.

 As part of the fostering arrangement, a child is assessed, and the foster carer gets to know about the child’s circumstances, responses, and emotional state.
 The knowledge they gain about the child helps the therapeutic team in choosing the best approach to aid the child’s psychological and emotional recovery.